-The J. Crew brand (comprising J. Crew Retail and J. Crew Factory) generates some 85% of total revenue.
-About 55% of J. Crew's total sales come from women's apparel sales, while men's and children's apparel sales generate 25% and over 5% of total sales, respectively.
+The J. Crew brand (comprising J. Crew Retail and J. Crew Factory) generates more than 70% of total revenue.
+More than 55% of J. Crew's total sales come from women's apparel sales, while men's and children's apparel sales generate over 20% and over 5% of total sales, respectively.
 Accessories brought in the remainder of the retailer's total sales.
 J Crew Retail's stores are upscale and located in high-end regional malls, lifestyle centers, and on-street locations.

 Sales and Marketing

 J. Crew Group projects its brand image through consistent creative presentations and messaging in its store environments, websites, social media channels, partnerships and collaborations, experiential activations and direct mailings; and through its high-quality customer service.